Rawdogs-pl/Github-Pull-Requests-Code-Review-Enhancements/README.md

 When you open a Pull Request on GitHub, a control panel will appear in the lower right corner of the page with the following options:

-**Note:** The panel can be closed by clicking the X button in the top-right corner.
-It will reappear when you reload the page.

 ### Auto Load More

 Toggle this switch to automatically load all hidden discussions by clicking "Load more..." buttons.